 Not a dedicated fillet or bait knife.

-Hey, even if you’re not going to use this for cleaning fish or preparing bait, it’s worth having one as part of your gear set up anyway.
-An outstanding knife and an outstanding price with outstanding reviews – what more do you want?
+It might not be the “best fishing knife” there is, but it’s worth having one as part of your gear setup anyway.
+An outstanding knife at an outstanding price with outstanding reviews – what more do you want?

 With a full-length tang for unbeatable balance, power, and control, the stainless steel, non-stick blade offers a precise cut in all conditions.

-Ideal for fishing, boating, and hunting, it comes with its own synthetic sheath for safety, and features a non-slip grip with ergonomic trigger point for added security.
+Ideal for fishing, boating, and hunting, it comes with its own nylon sheath for safety, and features a non-slip grip with ergonomic trigger point for added security.